 The catalogue has a durable format and is elucidated with visual material.
 Formats such as a printed, written document, a film or a website may be used, but argumentation, motivation, discussion and briefing must be the primary goal.
 The goal is to inform a public of peers about the visual presentation of the creative output, and must be made available to the assessors during the examination of the creative output.
 It is assessed as part of the creative output.
-Afterwards it is bound into the final version of the dissertation as an addendum.
+Afterwards it is bound into the final version of the thesis as an addendum, unless otherwise accepted by The Postgraduate Committee.